webappsite/Camphish/README.md

 ```

-Hosts a fake webpage using a built-in PHP server and tunnel (ngrok or Cloudflare)
+Hosts a fake webpage using a server and tunnel (ngrok or Cloudflare)

 Requests and captures webcam snapshots from the target

-Collects GPS location data, including coordinates and accuracy

-Offers multiple webpage templates, such as Festival Wishing, Live YouTube TV, and an Online Meeting (beta)

-Includes a cleanup script to remove logs, images, and location data

-Supported platforms include Kali Linux, Termux, MacOS, Ubuntu, Parrot OS, and Windows WSL  .

 ## 📌 Contact Me

 <a href="https://youtube.com/@zerodarknexus">